Travel Guide: Sark Island

 Adventure Sark offer you the chance to experience one of the most unique coasteering environments in the world.
 A day coasteering in Sark could see you exploring some of the most awesome caves and cavern systems in the world.

 Set within the grounds of a 17th century manor, the home of the Seigneurs of Sark since 1730, La Seigneurie Gardens comes RHS Recommended.
 The garden is considered one of the finest in the Channel Islands.
 Many unusual half hardy plants thrive within the walled garden, ensuring a colourful display from spring through to autumn.
 Enjoy the maze, the views and even a sun clock.

 Where to Eat on Sark Island

 This restaurant is well known throughout The Islands of Guernsey, with excellent reviews from many who visit.
 The garden is a stunning place to enjoy a little al fresco dining during the summer months.
 The menu is varied, but is often based upon local produce and there are always local crabs and lobsters on offer, as well as an excellent wine list.

-AJ’s is a small, friendly café located in the heart of the Avenue and is a popular rendezvous for local people and visitors alike.
+A small, friendly café located in the heart of the Avenue and is a popular rendezvous for local people and visitors alike.
 The secluded, sunny garden area at the back of the café is a lovely place to spend an hour.
-Open daily for a selection of hot and cold drinks, beers and wine, plus a choice of homemade sandwiches, snacks, cakes, pastries and afternoon teas throughout the summer months.

 Nicole’s boasts beautiful garden and conservatory dining areas.
 Their varied menu includes freshly caught Sark seafood as well as other local meat and produce.
 They also offer delicious authentic Indian curries, ideal for when you want something different to eat.